nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `listm` followed by `delete 2` deletes the 2nd meeting in MeetBuddy.

-### Adding persons related for a meeting: `addptm`

-Adds persons related to a meeting in MeetBuddy.

-Format: `addptm INDEX p/PERSON RELATED INDEX1 [p/PERSON RELATED INDEX2]… ​`
-* The index refers to the meeting index, and it **must be a positive integer** 1, 2, 3, …​
-* The user must input at least one person related index field.
-* Person Related Index refers to the index of the contact list shown in the GUI.
-The index should be an integer and not out of bounds.
-If duplicated person index is in the input, the program will automatically remove the duplication.

-Examples:
-* `addptm 1 p/1 p/2 p/2` Adds the person on index 1 and 2 into the contacts related field in meeting 1.

-### Deleting persons related from a meeting: `deletepfm`

-Deletes persons related from a meeting in MeetBuddy.

-Format: `deletepfm INDEX p/PERSON RELATED INDEX1 [p/PERSON RELATED INDEX2]… ​`
-* The index refers to the meeting index, and it **must be a positive integer** 1, 2, 3, …​
-* The user must input at least one person related index field.
-* Person Related Index refers to the index of the contact list shown in the GUI.
-The index should be an integer and not out of bounds.
-If duplicated person index is in the input, the program will automatically remove the duplication.
-* The related persons that the user wants to delete must exist in the contacts related field.

-Examples:
-* `deletepfm 1 p/1 p/2 p/2` Deletes the person on index 1 and 2 from the contacts related field in meeting 1.

 ### Showing of persons in a meeting : `showm`